Shaurya-Ps-Bisht/motivated-Renderer/README.md

  ```
 ## Tudu

-- [ ] Clang format to match nvim and VS
+- [ ] Downgrade clang (17.0.3) in arch to match visual studio, or the other way around
 - [x] Venus
 - [x] Earth (Orbit/Moon)
 - [x] Mars